avanishd-3/calculator/README.md

 To modify the logic, edit the TS file (compiles to JS)

+Use tsc -p ./build/tsconfig.json when compiling from TS to js

 Notes:

 For Chrome and Firefox, do not hover over the AC button after switching from keyboard to clicking button.